risclite/risclite.github.io/index.md

 These 3 styles are all used in SSRV.

 The buffer of "instrbits" will store instructions from instruction memory.
 It fetches instructions when the empty space of this buffer is enough.
-Its connections to the instruction memory is a style of "orphan" mode.
+Its connection to the instruction memory is a style of "orphan" mode.

 The buffer of "instrbits" will provide instructions to the buffer of "schedule".
 The module "schedule" will try to issue instructions as much as it can, but it will not be sure how many are issued successfully.
 It needs the buffer of "instrbits" gives the maximum number of instructions, and it will return how many are issued to the next stage or kept in its buffer.
-The connections between them are "mother" mode.
+The connection between them is "mother" mode.

 The module "schedule" is aware of the empty space of both the buffers of "membuf" and "mprf".
 They are necessory to help it issue how many "OP/OP-IMM" instucutions or "MEM" instructions.
 It will make sure that its schedule is satisfied by all its slaves.
 The buffers of "membuf" and "mprf" need not consider the problem of overflow and it is a problem of the module "schedule".
-Their connections are "father" mode.
+Their connection is "father" mode.

 ### Instructions